 For dining and additional things to see and do in the area visit this site: Greater Zion.

 You might ask, “Is it worth it?”

 As you consider how valuable this experience could be for your relationship think about what you’re trying to save, improve, strengthen or heal –your marriage, your family!
-Improving your marriage is a very smart to save money.
-If your relationship gets worse you could be paying far more then the cost of intensive therapy for divorce attorneys, cost of moving, therapy, child support, and more.
-The financial costs of relationship deterioration are huge, the family costs are even bigger and longer lasting.
+Improving your marriage is a very smart way to save reduce costs, including financial toll.
+If your relationship gets worse you could be paying far more than the cost of intensive therapy for divorce attorneys, relocation, therapy, child support, and more.
+The financial costs of relationship deterioration are huge, the family and emotional costs are even bigger and longer lasting.
 Your marriage deserves the best possible help and Dr. Jorgensen can give that to you.

 About Dr. Rebecca Jorgensen

 Becca has the highest certification available in the most effective and prestigious couple therapy, Emotionally Focused Therapy (EFT).
 She is a master clinician and known around the world for her expertise in this gold-standard of couple therapy.